raspberrypilearning/party-popper/en/step_2.md

 --- task ---

 Create a new file in Thonny by clicking File > New in the top menu bar.
 An empty workspace should open.
+Save the file as `partypopper.py`.

 ![Photo of the Thonny File menu showing the New menu item](images/new_thonny.png)

 --- /task ---